rustwasm/book/src/reference/which-crates-work-with-wasm.md

 ### C and System Library Dependencies

 There are no system libraries in wasm, so any crate that tries to bind to a system library won't work.

 Using C libraries will also probably fail to work, since wasm doesn't have a stable ABI for cross-language communication, and cross-language linking for wasm is very finicky.
+Everyone wants this to work eventually, especially since `clang` is shipping their `wasm32` target by default now, but the story isn't quite there yet.

 ### File I/O